chadgeary/cloudblock/etc/oci-no-encryption/README.md

 # /etc Note
-A special version of cloudblock/oci, but deploys two instances instead of one - within the free tier limits withOUT encryption.
-The two instances share the cloud network (among other things), but are distinct/separate wireguard/pihole services.
+A special version of cloudblock/oci, but deploys without encryption.
+Useful for deployments in OCI free tier that do not have any vaults remaining.

 # Reference
 End-to-end DNS encryption with DNS-based ad-blocking.
 Combines wireguard (DNS VPN), pihole (adblock), and cloudflared (DNS over HTTPS).
 Built in OCI using Terraform, Ansible, and Docker.